DavidFranck/jhipster-demo/README.md

 ## Building for production

-To optimize the adx-mgr application for production, run:
+To optimize the gt-mgr application for production, run:

     ./mvnw -Pprod clean package